MTry/homebridge-smart-irrigation/README.md

 The plugin can optionally email you, and/or send you push notifications through [Pushover](https://pushover.net), with the watering schedule it has calculated, or when a watering run is completed, along with the next 7-day weather forecast.

+Added option to expose system controls to Homekit allowing a user to enable/disable irrigation, rechecks, push and email notifications from within the Home App.

 ## Why?
 Searching for an irrigation or sprinkler control plugin never showed any suitable option for my needs.
 The one that came closest, and is the ***inspiration and basis*** for this plugin is [Tom Rodrigues's](https://github.com/Tommrodrigues) [homebridge-web-sprinklers](https://github.com/Tommrodrigues/homebridge-web-sprinklers).
 But like many others, I didn't have the http hardware for it to control, or the inclination to rig it!
 What I did have access to, were some solenoid valves which I could power from a smart socket that was exposed to Homekit.
 So I stripped the code to just expose the dummy sprinkler accessories, reworked the irrigation logic - and then, one thing led to another.. in my quest to achieve a more granular control and incorporate more irrigation science to create a *climate adaptive irrigation controller*.